This article is updated from time to time to address further information discussed in the comments.

 Many of Wood’s followers will regurgitate a clip from one of her presentations of a steel “spire” allegedly turning to dust before our eyes.
 See below:

-Furthermore this notion of “dustification” completely negates the fact that in a collapse of a giant concrete skyscraper, said concrete is going to create a heck of a lot of dust as each floor is destroyed.
+Furthermore this notion of “dustification” completely negates the fact that in the collapse of a giant concrete skyscraper, said concrete is going to create a heck of a lot of dust as each floor is destroyed.
 There’s nothing particularly odd about that.

 Were the towers turned wholly to dust?
 Objectively NO, so how much dust was there?
 And at what point does the dust to debris ratio invalidate collapse?
 Wood doesn’t attempt to answer such questions.
 She just wants you to look at a couple of images and have an emotional response.